danilo-fr/specROTIN-edu/README.md

 9. Interpolate the model onto the observed wavelength grid.
 10. Compute χ² between the observed and modeled spectra.
 11. Scan a grid of `v sin i` values and determine the best-fit solution by minimizing χ².

+## WorkflowUser instructions

+To apply the method, the user should:

+1. Place the FITS spectrum in the same directory as the analysis code.
+2. Set the central wavelength of the spectral line of interest in the script.
+3. Define the pixel range corresponding to the selected spectral region.
+4. Run the code to perform continuum normalization and model fitting.
+5. Inspect the resulting spectral fit and the χ²(`v sin i`) curve to identify the optimal solution.

 ## Output